da2el-ai/ComfyUI-d2-send-eagle/README.md

 - `negative`
   - Negative prompt
 - `format`
-  - Choose between webp / png for saving format
+  - Choose between webp / png / jpeg for saving format
 - `lossless_webp`
   - Choose between lossless or lossy.
 Effective when `webp` is selected.
 - `compression`
-  - Specify compression rate.
-Effective when `lossy` is selected for webp.
+  - Specifies the compression rate.
+Enabled when selecting either `lossy` for webp or when choosing `jpeg`.
 - `save_tags`
   - Choose whether to save as Eagle tags
   - `None`: Don't save